ourfriendselectric/golden-robot-records/_golden-robot-records/the-art.md

 Jordan McDonald- Drums

-Golden Robot and The Art are looking at releasing new music together in 2020 to finish what they started as this is a band that could take it all the way.
+Golden Robot and The Art are planning to release new music together in 2020 to finish what they started as this is a band that could take it all the way.